banderson-bit/model-registry/README.md

 ## Components

-### Model Registry

-The model registry stores machine learning models as pickle files and manages versioning.
-The system provides a Kafka-based notification system to inform applications when new models are available.

 ### MLflow Integration

-The system now includes MLflow integration for advanced model management:
+The system includes MLflow integration for advanced model management:

 - **Model Training and Pickling**: Models are trained and saved as pickle files
 - **MLflow Registry**: Models are registered in MLflow for versioning and tracking